Green NCAP has developed a star rating that allows the environmental performance of cars, to be compared easily.

 Unburnt Non-Methane Hydrocarbons

 Petrol and diesel fuels are derived from crude oil and contain a wide variety of compounds made up predominantly of carbon and hydrogen atoms, known collectively as hydrocarbons.
-When fuel is burnt in the engine cylinder some hydrocarbons may not be completely combusted and are emitted from the tailpipe into the atmosphere.
+When fuel is burnt in the engine cylinder some hydrocarbons may not be completely combusted and are emitted from the exhaust into the atmosphere.
 Unburnt hydrocarbons may increase occurrences of cancer and respiratory disorders, reduce the photosynthetic ability of plants and are included here as pollutant emissions.
 Methane (CH4) is not included in the NMHC, its emissions are accounted for in the Greenhouse Gas Index.

 Nitrogen Oxides